mgrassho/EmailAutomation/README.md

 # Email Automation Step

-This project can be used to extract attachments from exported msg or eml files.
+This project can be used to extract attachments from msg or eml files.
+## Disclaimer

+Use at your own risk.
+Learning and demo purposes only!

 ## Usage

-1. Install node on your system
+1. Install node on your system [node](https://nodejs.org/)
-2. Install this package globally
+2. Clone the project to your system or download from git and install locally
+3. Execute ```npm install``` in the root directory of this project to install dependencies
-3. Extract:
+4. Extract:

    ```bash
    node ./src/index-js extract Testmail.msg